NVIDIA/cuDecomp/docs/autotuning.rst

     options%transpose_use_inplace_buffers(3) = .true. ! use in-place buffers for Z-to-Y transpose options%transpose_use_inplace_buffers(4) = .true. ! use in-place buffers for Y-to-X transpose

+The :code:`transpose_op_weights` entry is an array of floating point weights that enable adjusting the contribution of the different transpose operations to the trial timings used by the autotuner.
+By default, the trial timings used by the autotuner are an unweighted sum of the X-to-Y, Y-to-Z, Z-to-Y, and Y-to-X transpose timings.
+The entries in :code:`transpose_op_weights` are multiplicative weights that are applied to the contribution of each transpose operation to the total trial timing.
+This option is meant for programs that may invoke the different transpose operations an unequal number of times and may want the autotuner to emphasize the more frequently invoked transpose operations when measuring the performance of a backend and process grid configuration.
+For example, setting the weight to zero for one of the transpose operations will indicate to the autotuner that the timing of that operation should not contribute to the trial time sum.
-The :code:`autotune_transpose_skip` entry is an array of boolean flags that allows to skip certain transpose operations during autotuning.
-This option is meant for algorithms that only perform a subset of the four supported transposing operations.
-In this example, we autotune for the full set of operations, and therefore set all elements of :code:`autotune_transpose_skip` to :code:`false`.
+In this example, we autotune using the full set of transpose operations, and therefore set all elements of :code:`transpose_op_weights` to :code:`1.0`.
-We should note that this is the default behavior, and thus there is no need to explicitly set the elements to :code:`false`.
+We should note that this is the default behavior, and thus there is no need to explicitly set the elements to :code:`1.0` generally.

 .. tabs::

   .. code-tab:: c++

-    options.autotune_transpose_skip[0] = false; // do not skip X-to-Y transpose
+    options.transpose_op_weights[0] = 1.0; // apply 1.0 multiplier to X-to-Y transpose timings
-    options.autotune_transpose_skip[1] = false; // do not skip Y-to-Z transpose
+    options.transpose_op_weights[1] = 1.0; // apply 1.0 multiplier to Y-to-Z transpose timings
-    options.autotune_transpose_skip[2] = false; // do not skip Z-to-Y transpose
+    options.transpose_op_weights[2] = 1.0; // apply 1.0 multiplier to Z-to-Y transpose timings
-    options.autotune_transpose_skip[3] = false; // do not skip Y-to-X transpose
+    options.transpose_op_weights[3] = 1.0; // apply 1.0 multiplier to Y-to-X transpose timings

   .. code-tab:: fortran

-    options%autotune_transpose_skip(1) = .false. ! do not skip X-to-Y transpose
+    options%transpose_op_weights(1) = 1.0 ! apply 1.0 multiplier to X-to-Y transpose timings
-    options%autotune_transpose_skip(2) = .false. ! do not skip Y-to-Z transpose
+    options%transpose_op_weights(2) = 1.0 ! apply 1.0 multiplier to Y-to-Z transpose timings
-    options%autotune_transpose_skip(3) = .false. ! do not skip Z-to-Y transpose
+    options%transpose_op_weights(3) = 1.0 ! apply 1.0 multiplier to Z-to-Y transpose timings
-    options%autotune_transpose_skip(4) = .false. ! do not skip Y-to-X transpose
+    options%transpose_op_weights(4) = 1.0 ! apply 1.0 multiplier to Y-to-X transpose timings

 Lastly, these are the options specific to halo communication backend autotuning.